GLOBAL MARKETS-Weak China data hits stocks, stimulus still eyed

 By Leah Schnurr

-NEW YORK, Aug 10 Global shares lost momentum on Friday, falling for the first time in five days, on weak Chinese trade data, though declines were limited by expectations policymakers could act to shore up the world's economies.
+NEW YORK, Aug 10 Global shares lost momentum on F riday, falling for the first time in five days after weak Chinese trade data, though declines were limited by expectations policymakers could act to shore up the world's economies.

-Stock markets' recent rally has been underpinned by comments by European Central Bank President Mario Draghi two weeks ago that the central bank was "ready to do whatever it takes to preserve the euro," raising hopes of heavy bond buying to aid Spain and Italy.
+Stock markets' recent rally has been underpinned by comments by ECB President Mario Draghi two weeks ago that the central bank was "ready to do whatever it takes to preserve the euro," raising hopes of heavy bond buying to aid Spain and Italy.

-A weaker-than-expected reading in China's July exports on Friday, however, soured the mood.
-In addition, new bank loans in China were at a 10-month low, suggesting pro-growth policies have been insufficient and that more urgent action may be needed.
+A lower than expected reading in China's July exports on Friday, however, soured the mood.
+In addition, new bank loans in China were at a 10-month low, suggesting pro-growth policies have been slow to gain traction and that more urgent action may be needed.

-The weakness in exports included a 16 percent drop in sales to Europe from a year ago.
+The weakness in exports was in part due to slower demand from Europe.

-"The data from China is concerning because the global economy is still the backdrop for the market.
-People are still very cautious because of the global growth concerns," said Paul Brigandi, vice president of trading at Direxion Funds in New York.
+"China's export problem is an external problem and it has to do with Europe," he added.
+"After these numbers, investors may want to see (stimulus) activity fairly quickly, especially from the ECB."

 Some economists said the Chinese central bank could move as early as this weekend to ease policy.

-U.S. stocks were modestly weaker in early afternoon trade, while the data also dampened the euro.
+European and U.S. stocks were modestly weaker in midday trade, while the data also dampened the euro.

-"After these numbers, investors may want to see (stimulus) activity fairly quickly, especially from the ECB."
+"After such a rally, people are tempting to book a bit of profit.
+It's just healthy, investors are catching their breath," said Isabelle Enos, deputy head of asset management at B*Capital, in Paris.

 ECB WATCH